pavelraiden/noktvrn_ai_artist/CONTRIBUTION_GUIDE.md

 2.  **Tests Passed:** Unit tests and relevant integration tests are written and pass successfully.
 3.  **Documentation Updated:** All relevant documentation files (as per Section 2) are created or updated to reflect the changes accurately.
 4.  **Code Reviewed:** (If applicable in workflow) Code has been reviewed and approved.
-5.  **Dependencies Met:** Any external dependencies (libraries, APIs) are correctly integrated and configured (even if using placeholders initially).
+5.  **Dependencies Met:** Any external dependencies (libraries, APIs) are correctly integrated and configured.
 6.  **Repository Link:** (For agent context) The final state of the relevant code/documentation is accessible and potentially linked in the `dev_diary.md` or final report.

 Adhering to this DoD ensures that contributions are complete, verifiable, and maintainable.